Chair Job Description

-- Chairs the Law Student Division Board of Governors, the Executive Board, and the Assembly.
+- Chairs the Law Student Division Council and the Assembly.

 - Participates in the ABA’s annual lobbying delegation to Congress related to current ABA policy and supports other appropriate lobbying efforts.

-- Communicates regularly with officers, delegates, and circuit governors on Division and Association issues.
+- Communicates regularly with Council members on Division and Association issues.

 - Communicates with ABA officers and executive officials.